How to Build a Bed Frame Out of Wood: A Comprehensive Guide

 • Decorative moldings, trim, or appliques

-• Wood carving tools, if you plan to add custom carvings
+• Wood carving tools for custom carvings

 • Measuring tape, saw, sandpaper, wood glue, clamps, and nails or screws